-Unoyiwawa’s Birth is a musical created by Kgomotso le Roux about a South African superhero.
-The first part of the story is about Unoyiwawa’s life from the time she was about to be born.
-Her name means the strong one who does not fall and saves people from natural disasters.
-Unoyiwawa’s life is almost destroyed by the evil Mthakathi when her grandmother Neno, saves the day.
-Unoyiwawa is the daughter of Nomkhubulwane, the Zulu Goddess of rain, nature, and fertility.
-Her first struggle in life is about being brave enough to find a solution to a dire situation.
+Unoyiwawa’s Birth is a children’s book created by Kgomotso le Roux about a South African superhero.
+Unoyiwawa means the strong one who does not fall and saves people from natural disasters.
+Her life is almost destroyed by the evil Mthakathi when her grandmother Neno, saves the day.
+Unoyiwawa is the daughter of Nomkhubulwane, the princess of creation.

 A Strategy for South Africa’s Craft Design

 The South African Department of Arts and Culture (DAC) commissioned Khwela Factory to manage a craft strategy project focusing on craft makers and designers in South Africa.
 Since August 2018, craft makers and their businesses have been interviewed using a national database of craft practitioners to conduct less than 10 minute interviews through telephone conversations and visits at various markets across Gauteng, KwaZulu Natal and the North West Province.

 Stakeholders were invited to participate in this dialogue process aimed at charting a better way forward for the South African craft sector at the Dialogue Conference on 24, 25 and 26 October 2018.

 The Strategy and Policy Expert for this project was Motsumi Makgale Makhene with the role of examining the implications of the White Paper on Arts, Culture, and Heritage for the Craft Sector.
 The Khwela team assisted the DAC in shaping a workable strategy that cabinet has decided upon.
 The project was successfully completed in March 2019.